PaulaGili/Predicting-Loan-Defaults-Using-Machine-Learning/README.md

 After filtering to loans with known outcomes (Fully Paid / Charged Off), the working dataset was 242,826 records with a 17.6% default rate.

 All three gradient boosting models clustered within 0.001 AUC of each other (0.715–0.716), with LightGBM marginally ahead at 0.7164.
-The gap between the best and worst model is small, which suggests the ceiling here is more a data limitation than a modelling one — loan default involves a lot of variance that the available features simply don't capture.
+The gap between the best and worst model is small, which suggests the ceiling here is more a data limitation than a modelling one, loan default involves a lot of variance that the available features simply don't capture.

 A few things that stood out: